 Purpose: To define enrollment limits sanctioned by the Texas Legislature and outline the process for doctoral students approaching maximum limits.
 Master's students may not reduce hours unless they are designated by the GSBS office as "off-campus" students.
 Master's students that are designated as off-campus students should review the guidelines under "semester of graduation" within the Enrollment section.
-Reduced enrollment hours may affect financial aid status; students are encouraged to check with financial aid, scholarship and loan officers before taking the reduced hours.
+Reduced enrollment hours may affect financial aid status.
+Students are encouraged to check with financial aid, scholarship and loan officers before taking the reduced hours.
+International students should also check with the TTUHSC DSO to verify hours for compliance with the Department of Homeland Security.
+Typically, international students may only reduce hours in their last semester.
+Any exceptions must be approved and updated in SEVIS.

 - 1. The degree plan for doctoral students must be submitted by the end of the second year of doctoral work.
-Each program document must be signed by the graduate advisor certifying that the degree will be completed within the maximum fundable hours.
-The program document will be forwarded to the GSBS Office for final approval and implementation. - 2.
+Each degree plan document must be signed by the graduate advisor certifying that the degree will be completed within the maximum fundable hours.
+The degree plan document will be forwarded to the GSBS Office for final approval and implementation. - 2.
 A formal review of all doctoral students will be instituted annually by the student's graduate advisory committee: - a.
 If progress is satisfactory, there must be a report, signed by the committee Chairman and the graduate advisor, which will be forwarded to the GSBS Office. - b.
 If progress is unsatisfactory, the student may be terminated; - c.
 Accumulation of excessive hours while failing to complete the degree will constitute unsatisfactory progress. - 3.
 Minimum enrollment for: - b.
 On-campus, non-assistantship students will be 6 hours in the regular semester (3 hours in the summer term). - c.
-Students with assistantships will be 9 hours in each regular semester (6 hours in the summer term). - 4.
+Students with assistantships will be 9 hours in each regular semester (6 hours in the summer - 4.
 Once a student has passed candidacy and accumulated 120 hours, the student may register for 3 hours each semester for up to one year.